Suburb overview

 Run the numbers on a Elizabeth South property

-Create free account →Capital-growth expectations for Elizabeth South are modest for 2026 — incomes 50% below the SA median of $80,964 and a population of 2,933 suggest gains will lag headline metro markets.
-Rental coverage runs at ~110% of the typical mortgage ($953/month rent vs $867/month repayment), keeping cash flow in positive or near-neutral territory.
-The EquitySight investment score of 39/100 places Elizabeth South in the lower tier of Australian suburbs we profile, and overall investor sentiment is cautious heading into the second half of 2026.
+Capital-growth expectations for Elizabeth South are modest for 2026 — incomes 50% below the SA median of $80,964 and a population of 2,933 suggest gains will lag headline metro markets.
+At the 2021 Census, rental coverage ran at ~110% of the typical mortgage ($953/month rent vs $867/month repayment), keeping cash flow in positive or near-neutral territory.
+Verify against current rents and rates.
+Overall investor sentiment for Elizabeth South is cautious heading into the second half of 2026, based on its income, rent and mortgage profile relative to the South Australia median.

-Elizabeth South scores 39/100 on our EquitySight investment framework — a weak rating.
-That score is driven by a population of 2,933, median household income of $40,248/year and median weekly rent of $220.
-Whether it fits your portfolio depends on whether you are targeting cash flow, capital growth, or a value-add renovation — all three are scored with suburb-specific numbers elsewhere on this page.
+Whether Elizabeth South suits you depends on your strategy, but the fundamentals are concrete: a population of 2,933, a median household income of $40,248/year and median weekly rent of $220.
+Weigh those against your goal — cash flow, capital growth, or a value-add renovation — each of which we break down with suburb-specific ABS numbers elsewhere on this page.

-The main demand drivers in Elizabeth South are proximity to Adelaide (21 km), a median household income of $40,248/year, a dwelling mix that is 38% separate houses, roughly 1 schools and 1 parks within the catchment.
-Together these shape both owner-occupier and tenant demand and are the factors we weight most heavily in the suburb's investment score.
+The main demand drivers in Elizabeth South are proximity to Adelaide (21 km), a median household income of $40,248/year, a dwelling mix that is 38% separate houses.
+Together these shape both owner-occupier and tenant demand.

 Elizabeth South has a usual resident population of approximately 2,933, compared with a South Australia suburb median of 3,699 — placing it in the lower half of the state's suburbs by size.
 Population is the clearest proxy for market depth: more residents mean more transactions and typically a shorter average days-on-market on resale.